 Collecting and publishing small business reviews also keeps the content on your webpage fresh.
 Customers are able to see activity through the reviews left, informing them your business is not stale, and if others are buying from you – so should they!
 If you’re worried about a dry spell, or simply that you won’t get enough custom, don’t fret, keep reading to find out how you can easily start collecting reviews.

 You can harness the power of your previous customers using our Review Booster, which sends an invitation to them asking them to leave a small business review for your business.
 Not only that, as you collect and publish your reviews, this improves your online reputation, increases traffic to your site as well as conversion, creating an exponential well of reviews and fresh content on your webpage, and Google Local.

-Your review invitation emails can include voucher codes for your store to encourage customers to leave a review for your Small Business, and is a nice way of thanking your customers again for using your services.
-It must be noted that voucher codes are not for eliciting only positive reviews, but are offered for a review, of whatever nature.
+Your review collector page can include a voucher code for your store to thank customers for leaving a review for your Small Business.
+Individuals can be informed of the offer of a voucher, or the entry into a prize draw before they leave their review.
+It must be noted that vouchers should not be incentivised, and are not for eliciting only positive reviews, but are offered as a thank you for leaving a review, whatever its nature.